 Not everyone's childhood is fun and carefree.
-According to the CDC, 3.2% of kids ages 3 to 17 have depression—that's approximately 1.9 million young people.
+According to the Center for Disease Control and Prevention (CDC), 3.2% of kids ages 3 to 17 have depression—that's approximately 1.9 million young people.
 There's no telling how many children go untreated because parents and teachers can't recognize the warning signs, which are different in kids than adults.
 Instead of sadness, children’s top symptom is usually irritability, which they must experience for at least one year.

-Children with a family history of depression or who experience stresses like a family death or bullying have a higher risk of depression.
+Children with a family history of depression or who experience stressors like a family death or bullying have a higher risk of depression.
 Their performance in school can plummet, they may suddenly struggle with handling their emotions, and they may be pegged as having behavioral problems.
-They might complain of headaches and stomachaches.
+They might demonstrate signs of psychosomatics, such as complain of headaches and stomach aches.

 Another tip-off is kids not growing to the expected height and weight for their age.
 (This is a better metric for kids than changes in hunger level or the number on the scale.
 Those are signs of adult depression, but kids go through growth spurts, which can explain those changes.)
 One thing to keep an eye on: Childhood depression can be an early sign of bipolar disorder, which is usually diagnosed later.

 Straining to read a restaurant menu, losing friends and family members, and noticing a never-ending parade of aches and pains all suck, but they’re a normal part of aging.
 Having depression is not.

 Still, 7 million Americans age 65 and older suffer with MDD.
 In fact, the one silver lining about being an older person with depression is if you’ve experienced low mood and loss of interest before, you have a better chance of recognizing the symptoms again.